hahnlab/CAGEE/README.md

 Acknowledgements
 ================

-Many people have contributed to the CAFE project, either by code or ideas.
+Many people have contributed to the CAGEEE project, either by code or ideas.
 Thanks to:

 -   Ben Fulton